truecharts/public/docs/common/values/resources.md

 `limits` is used to actually limit resources to a container.
 By default is set to 4 cpu and 8GiB RAM.

+You can define only what you want to change, and the rest will be pulled from defaults.

 Examples: